 Each test has a unique ID derived from the session id and the ordinal number of the test being run.
-This is saved as test.slash.id and can be used (through property) as test.id.
+This is saved as test.slash.id.

-3.16 Misc.
+3.15 Misc.
 Features

-3.16.1 Notifications
+3.15.1 Notifications

-Slash provides an optional plugin for sending notifications at end of runs, via -with-notifications.
+Slash provides an optional plugin for sending notifications at end of runs, via --with-notifications.
 It supports NMA, Prowl and Pushbullet.